Dipen-03/Linux/README.md

 support or testing compared to those in the main repository.

-# 15.Simulate an installation failure and troubleshoot:
+## 15. Simulate an installation failure and troubleshoot:
 Try installing a non-existent package:

                         sudo apt install fakepackage